 Improving energy efficiency at your business is one of the easiest ways to reduce operating costs.
 You can invest more in your business and employees, plus reduce your environmental impact and operate more sustainably.
 Energy efficiency goes beyond investments in upgrades at your facilities.
 You can gain even more savings by engaging your staff in energy-saving practices.
 Energy Trust of Oregon is here to help.

-This course explains how to create a baseline using simple averaging, single and multi variable regression.
-It provides several examples and how to use spreadsheets to complete your organizations baseline for use in monitoring and tracking performance.
+This course explains how to create a baseline using simple averaging, single and multi-variable regression.
+It provides examples, including how to use spreadsheets to develop your organization’s baseline for use in monitoring and tracking performance and data visualization techniques.

 Showing 1 - 9 of 9 results